risawitama/verbose-potato/README.md

-## How much does a hipster weigh?
-An instagram.
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.